mrstegeman/recipes/content/recipes/almost-5-ingredient-pizza-spaghetti-pie/index.md

 * (optional -- add anything you like with pizza, e.g. veggies, basil, even cheese if you do primal)

 ## Directions
-* Preheat oven to 400 degrees.
+* Preheat oven to 400°.
 * Cut spaghetti squash in half lengthwise.
 Place spaghetti squash cut side down on a baking sheet and bake for 20-25 minutes or until the skin of the squash gives when you press on it.
-Then reduce oven heat to 350 degrees.
+Then reduce oven heat to 350°.
 * Once squash is done cooking, remove threads and place in a greased 8x8 baking dish.
 * Place a large pan over medium heat.
 Add italian sausage and onion.
 Cook until pink no longer remains in the sausage and it is broken up into pieces.
 * Add pizza sauce, dried basil and salt and pepper to the pan and mix well.